Frequently asked questions (FAQ)

-All citizens in Denmark are registered in the Civil Registration System (CPR) with a CPR number.
+All residents in Denmark are registered in the Civil Registration System (CPR) with a CPR number.
 The CPR number is a unique number, giving you access to health care, to open a bank account, receive salary and many other things in Denmark.
 It is crucial to get the CPR number in order to proceed with most things, when you've arrived.
 Please refer to our checklists to see what steps you need to take and in what order.

 - Proof of a legal address in Denmark

-- Copy of marriage and birth certificates for your children (if applicable)
+- Copy of your marriage certificate and birth certificates for your children (if applicable)

 Once you have uploaded the information, your application will be processed by the Municipality and once it’s been processed, you will receive and email saying that you can go online and book an appointment to collect your CPR number, at the International Citizen Service in downtown Copenhagen.

 Read more about what to bring and how to get your CPR number.